rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 ## 💡 Inspiration

-I would like to thank the open-source projects below that helped me finding some ideas on how to organize this project.
+I would like to thank the open-source projects below that helped me find some ideas on how to organize this project.

 - [budibase](https://github.com/Budibase/budibase/)
 - [all-contributors](https://github.com/all-contributors/all-contributors)